barryclark/jekyll-now/_posts/2020-11-29-puppeteer-login-for-facebook.md

 ## The Problems I Seen
 I thought this would be as simple as instructing Puppeteer to enter my username and password and click login.
 I was mistaken.

 The first road block I ran into was the MFA I had enabled on my account.
 I had to disable this on my account when I wanted to scrape.
-The next thing that impeded me was a cookie banner that appears when loading Facebook for the first time from a browser, it blocked me from clicking the login button.
+The next thing that impeded me was a cookie banner that appeared when loading Facebook for the first time from a browser, it blocked me from clicking the login button.

 Finally Facebook will become aware that something suspicious is going on with your account pretty quickly if you try to repeatedly login with a username and password.
 I found this happened super fast (usually on the first attempt at login) when I ran this on the cloud.
-When this happens they redirect you to an authenticion flow where you have to do something like confirm a code sent to your email or enter some personal information about yourself.
+When this happens they redirect you to an authentication flow where you have to do something like confirm a code sent to your email or enter some personal information about yourself.
 To avoid hitting these security barriers I found reusing our Facebook session was a decent solution.

 ## The Solution
 See all of <a href="https://github.com/jackohara/puppeteer-login-for-facebook" target="_blank">the code here</a>.